-- Coats, hats, gloves and scarves must be removed in the classroom. - Make-up should be subtle and not 'over-done' - Hair colour should be natural colours only, - Jewellery should be discreet.
+- Coats, hats, gloves and scarves must be removed in the classroom or other learning spaces including, but not limited to the library and or ICT rooms. - Make-up should be subtle and not 'over-done' - Hair colour should be natural colours only, - Jewellery should be discreet.
 No hoops, dangly earrings or 'stretchers'. - No nail varnish or false/shellac/acrylic nails. - The wearing of nose-studs, tongue studs or any other face piercing is strictly forbidden